 Figure P5 shows the maximum supportable Police Impact Fee.
-Impact fees for Police are based on persons per housing unit for residential development and vehicle trips per 1,000 square feet for nonresidential development.
+Impact fees for Police are based on persons per housing unit for residential development and vehicle trips per development unit for nonresidential development.
 For residential development, the total cost per person is multiplied by the housing unit size to calculate the proposed fee.
-For nonresidential development, the total cost per vehicle trip is multiplied by the trips per 1,000 square feet to calculate the proposed fee.
+For nonresidential development, the total cost per vehicle trip is multiplied by the trips per development unit to calculate the proposed fee.